Pinterest to Figma: The Only Direct Integration for Designers

 How Pinterest to Figma Integration Works with Pinpasta

 Pinpasta solves this with a two-part system: a Chrome extension that extracts Pinterest content, and a Figma plugin that receives it.
+Use our Pinterest board downloader to extract entire boards, then paste directly into Figma.
 This is the only tool on the market that offers direct Pinterest Figma integration—no competitor has built this workflow.

 Here's the complete setup process: